doneholmes/nuget-package-scanner/README.md

 ### Why did you write this in Python?
 Nuget only supports .Net.

 I wanted to learn something new and Python is new to me.
 This project seemed like a good use case for the high-level scripting support available in Python.
-I could have written this in C#, but I wouldn't have leared as much in the process.
+I could have written this in C#, but I wouldn't have learned as much in the process.